cherryisaac/Snake-Game/README.md

 - With medium mode the user can lose if the snake goes out of bounds, or it runs into itself
 - With hard mode I would like the same as medium, but with a few obstacles that have to be avoided
 - Time attack mode where the snake collects as many apples in a given time frame (2 or 5 min)

+What I learned from this project:
+- How to utilize Java Swing API
+- How to create a Jar file with resources (images & music included)